What is student learning outcomes assessment?

 ).
 Walsh achieved IACBE accreditation in 2008 and ACBSP accreditation in 2010.

-The information obtained through outcomes assessment is one method used to improve student learning and teaching at the course, program, and institutional level and to ensure continuous quality improvement in all programs.
-Outcomes assessment also provides the means to improve the overall institutional effectiveness of Walsh College.
+The information obtained through student learning outcomes assessment is one method used to improve student learning and teaching at the course, program, and institutional level and to ensure continuous quality improvement in all programs.
+Student learning outcomes assessment also provides the means to improve the overall institutional effectiveness of Walsh College.

 All or some students may be required to take one or more examinations designed to measure the level of achievement in each Core Competency and achievement in their program as a prerequisite to graduation.
 Unless otherwise specifically stated in an individual program, no minimum score or level of achievement is required for graduation.